 - Available on Windows/Mac/Linux.

-How to Use a Green Screen in OBS
+How to Use the Green Screen Software OBS

 Step 1: Visit OBS Project to download OBS for free.